 This will be a comparison between the Firefly and the new Pax 2 portable vaporizer.
 This Firefly vs Pax 2 breakdown will show why each one of these portable vapes could be someone’s favorite.
 Both offer different qualities that separate them apart.

-The OG Firefly is discontinued and no longer being manufactured.
-The Firefly 2 is now available and so is the new Pax 3 vaporizer.
-I also finished up my Pax 2 vs Firefly 2 comparison and if you want more options I recommend checking out my list for best portable vaporizers if you wanted an up to date list.
+Update: The OG Firefly and Firefly 2 are discontinued and no longer being sold.
+The Firefly 2+ Vaporizer is out now so is the Pax 3 vaporizer.
+I recommend checking out my list for the best portable vaporizers if you wanted an up to date list.

 The Firefly is the only PURE convection portable vaporizer currently on the market.
 Others will make the claim but none can do it like the Firefly.
 The unit is a bit bulkier because of the stainless steel design but still pocketable and produces great vapor quality.